brevdev/brev-docs/docs/reference/brev-cli.md

 ##### Interactively port forward a workspace:

-To interacticely select which port to forward from a brev workspace to your localhost, run brev-port-forward with no flage
+To interacticely select which port to forward from a brev workspace to your localhost, run brev-port-forward with no flag

 ```
 $ brev port-forward brev-docs